ysndr/MSc-Thesis/chapter/evaluation.md

 ## Methods

+### Objectives

+The qualitative evaluation was conducted with a strong focus on the first metric in [sec:metrics].
+Usability proves hard to quantify, as it is tightly connected to subjective perception, expectations and tolerances.
+The structure of the survey is guided by two additional objectives, endorsing the separation of individual features.
+On one hand, the survey should inform the future development of NLS; which feature has to be improved, which bugs exist, what do users expect.
+This data is important as for NLS both as an LSP implementation for Nickel (affecting the perceived maturity of Nickel) as well as a generic basis for other projects.
+On the other hand, all features are implemented on top of the same base (cf. [@sec:implementation]).
+The survey should therefore show architectural deficits as well.

+The quantitative study in contrast focuses on measurable performance.
+Similarly to the survey bases evaluation it should reveal insight for different features and tasks separately.
+An additional objective, in line with the definition of the performance metric in [#sec:metrics], is to show the influence of growing file sizes in practice.

 ### Qualitative

 Inspired by the work of Leimeister in [@leimeister], a survey aims to provide practical insights into the experience of future users.